-The Record of Monuments and Places is an inventory of all known archaeological monuments and sites in the County and is available for inspection in the Planning Offices and the County Library.
+The Record of Monuments and Places (RMP) is an inventory of all known archaeological monuments and sites in the County and is available for inspection in the Planning Offices and the County Library.
 There are approximately 1365 known Recorded Monuments in the County at present.
-A list of all known Recorded Monuments is provided in Appendix 4 Record of Monuments and Places.
+A list of all known Recorded Monuments and Places is provided in Appendix 4.
 In addition, there are 7 National Monuments in state control.